 BW: I do have a general, looking forward question.
 With all of your experience at IBM, and Xerox, and Nibble, and the consulting you’ve done before and since, where do you see computers of the future?
 Where do you see the industry transitioning into the future from where we are now?

 MH: Oh wow.

-BW: I know that’s rather a large question, but do you think we’re going to end up with the artificial intelligent HAL 9000 from 2001: A Space Odyssey, or where do you see computers developing?
+BW: I know that’s rather a large question, but do you think we’re going to end up with the artificial intelligent HAL 9000 from 2001: A Space Odyssey, or how do you see computers developing?

 MH: That’s a very good question and I have thought about it.
 I see computers taking over more and more manual human activities.
 Most of them are very simple, but they are increasingly complex like driving a car, or monitoring a patient, or doing something like that.
 The opportunities for people to do those things are diminishing, because computers can do them faster, they can do them better, they can do them more comprehensively, and they are tireless – they just keep doing it, and doing it, and doing it.
 So the question is, “What’s left for people?”
 And I’ve thought a lot about that, because I have eight grandchildren, and I’m wondering what they’re going to do when they grow up and have to get jobs.
 As I think about it, I think that we’re going to see more and more careers of young people involving the physical sciences like being an electrician, and being an auto mechanic.
 Things that involve thought, that involve analysis correction, but that involve hands-on that can’t normally, easily be done by a computer.
 Frankly, I am not…I would hate to be starting out myself in these markets, because I think it is going to be very tough.
 The service industries are not robust enough or demanding enough to be able to command living wages, so that’s out.
 I wonder what’s going to happen when millions of cab drivers and truck drivers aren’t needed to drive trucks and cabs anymore.
 And I think it’s a very weird and very very serious, scary transition time.